-The Company's Articles of Association provide that the Board shall consist of not more than eleven (11) Directors.
+The Board met regularly during the year to discuss, review and receive reports on the business and plans for the Group.
+The long-term success of the Company is the collective responsibility of the Board, who are accountable to the shareholders for the creation of long-term shareholder value.
+Decisions are taken at the Board meetings by way of resolutions, as provided for in the Companies and Allied Matters Act (CAMA),2020.
+The Non-Executive Directors are provided with comprehensive information at each Board meeting and are also briefed on business developments between Board meetings.
+The Non-Executive Board members possess strong knowledge of the Company's business and usually contribute actively at Board's meetings.
 The Board is currently of a sufficient size relative to the scale and complexity of the Company's operations and is led by a Non-Executive Chairman who provides leadership to the Board in the discharge of its oversight functions.
 The effectiveness of the Board is derived from the diverse range of skills and competencies of the Executive and Non-Executive Directors.